Mourners bury family killed in Guatemala quake

 "There were working for their lives and they lost their lives," Egidio's sister Albertina Vasquez said.
 "I'm never going to see my brother again."

-More than 1,000 people led by the mayor followed the funeral procession through the rural village to the family grave site as a band's sombre music sounded throughout the small town.
+More than 1,000 people led by the mayor followed the funeral procession through the rural village to the family grave site as a band's somber music sounded throughout the small town.

 "Today they leave a large void in the community of San Cristobal Cucho," said Mayor Pedro Vasquez, who is not related to the family, as he fought back tears.
 "My heart and soul ache."